A survey of embedding models of entities and relationships for knowledge graph completion: Abstract

 \section{Abstract}

-Knowledge bases (KBs) of real-world facts about entities and their relationships are useful resources for a variety of natural language processing tasks.
-However, because knowledge bases are typically incomplete, it is useful to be able to perform \emph{knowledge base completion} or \textit{link prediction}, i.e., predict whether a relationship not in the knowledge base is likely to be true.
-This article serves as a brief overview of embedding models of entities and relationships for knowledge base completion, summarizing up-to-date experimental results on standard benchmark datasets FB15k, WN18, FB15k-237, WN18RR, FB13 and WN11.
+Knowledge graphs (KGs) of real-world facts about entities and their relationships are useful resources for a variety of natural language processing tasks.
+However, because knowledge graphs are typically incomplete, it is useful to perform \emph{knowledge graph completion} or \textit{link prediction}, i.e. predict whether a relationship not in the knowledge graph is likely to be true.
+This paper serves as a comprehensive survey of embedding models of entities and relationships for knowledge graph completion, summarizing up-to-date experimental results on standard benchmark datasets and pointing out potential future research directions.